johnj102608/stratsim_helper/README.md

   "scan_max_cols": the number of columns this script should scan for data, "look_right_max": how far right a value MAY appear after a metric name  ----For example: |"Inventory"|      |      |  100  |

-If this file is missing, the script will run with this following default config:
+If this file is missing, the script will run with the following default config:
 {
   "dashboard_template_name": "StratSim_Dashboard_Template.xlsx",
   "output_dashboard_name": "StratSim_Dashboard_UPDATED.xlsx",